makingweirdthings/makingweirdthings.github.io/_toys/first-attempt.md

 {% include image.html url="/assets/img/toys/plaster_half.jpg" description="First half of the plaster bandage mold" %}

-After half an hour, I Used petroleum jelly along the overlapping part of the seam, and used just over a roll for the second half.
+After half an hour, I used petroleum jelly along the overlapping part of the seam, and used just over a roll for the second half.

 {% include image.html url="/assets/img/toys/plaster_full.jpg" description="Second half of the shell done" %}